Streats22/LaraGrape/LARALGRAPE_SETUP.md

 ## 🤝 Contributing

-Feel free to extend LaralGrape with:
+Feel free to extend LaraGrape with:
 - New GrapesJS blocks and plugins
 - Additional Filament resources
 - Frontend theme variants